How to Start Digital Marketing Training

 Taking a Closer Look at Digital Marketing

 Marketing in one form or another has been around as long as recorded history.
-In fact, there’s evidence of marketing used by gladiators in the Roman Coliseum.
+In fact, there’s evidence of marketing used by gladiators in the Roman Colosseum.
 Digital marketing, however, is a different animal altogether.

 Traditional, offline marketing is a one-way street where companies talk to current or potential customers.
 Due to the development of the internet though, two-way communication became a possibility.
 The means to interact with an audience rather than simply talk at them provides an incredible opportunity for more sophisticated marketing techniques.